seaweediman/tp/docs/team/sueann-chua.md

 [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=sueann-chua&tabRepo=AY2122S1-CS2103T-W13-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)

 ### 2. Enhancements implemented

+As mentioned below, I helped implement the features for `edit_p` and `edit_i` and helped in bugfixes for`edit_c`, `edit_p` and `edit_i` as well.
+The edit features were sometimes a challenge to implement due to the cascading effects on the other objects when one object was edited.
+For example, editing a position would mean that the candidates applied to the position, and the interviews scheduled for that position would need to be updated as well.
+There were some instances in which I had missed out certain possibilities and this resulted in certain bugs that were eventually fixed.

 * **New feature: Added the functionality to edit positions** `edit_p`
     * The feature was added such that users might be able to edit the job positions added to the HR Manager app.
     The command allows users to edit either the title of the position or the status of the position.